zmanian/gaia/proposals/proposals.md

 type QueueElemUnbond struct {
 	Candidate    crypto.PubKey
-	Payout       sdk.Actor // account to pay out to HeightAtInit uint64 // when the queue was initiated BondShares   uint64    // amount of bond tokens which are unbonding }
+	Payout       sdk.Actor // account to pay out to HeightAtInit uint64    // when the queue was initiated BondShares   uint64    // amount of shares which are unbonding }
 ```